Sweet Escape, a platform for booking photographers, raises $6M – TechCrunch

 Sweet Escape, a startup founded in Indonesia that helps connect photographers with customers, is all smiles today after it announced a $6 million Series A round.

-The company — which was profiled by TechCrunch last year — said that the investment was led by Singapore-based funds Openspace Ventures and Jungle Ventures with participation from Burda Principal
+The company — which was profiled by TechCrunch last year — said the investment was led by Singapore-based funds Openspace Ventures and Jungle Ventures, with participation from Burda Principal

 Investments.
-Existing investors, which include Beenext, SkyStar Capital, and GDP Venture, also took part.
+Existing investors, which include Beenext, SkyStar Capital and GDP Venture, also took part.
 The startup previously raised $1 million in seed funding.

-Founded in 2017 by David Soong and Emile Etienne — whose previous startup was recently acquired by Indonesian travel unicorn Traveloka — Sweet Escape was initially aimed at helping travelers to connect with photographers to take great holiday photos, and get them back quickly.
+Founded in 2017 by David Soong and Emile Etienne — whose previous startup was recently acquired by Indonesian unicorn Tokopedia — Sweet Escape was initially aimed at helping travelers to connect with photographers to take great holiday photos, and get them back quickly.
 Now, however, that mission has broadened and the company is billing itself as a platform to reach and book photographers.

 “A photographer for every need, anywhere in the world,” said Soong, who is CEO, when I asked for an elevator pitch.

 Rather than disruption, the company is formalizing the process of booking photo shoots.
 I can’t imagine that I’d ever feel the need to spend $300 to book a snapper while I’m at the beach, but I’m in the minority — to be fair, I don’t even use Instagram anymore — according to Soong and (COO) Etienne.
-Photos are high quality and help create memories, they argue, while they are also provided within just three working days — although that is headed towards just 24 hours.
+Photos are high quality and help create memories, they argue, while they are also provided within just three working days — although that is headed toward just 24 hours.

-When TechCrunch spoke to the company last year, it said it had served 10,000 customers and worked with over 2,000 photographers across over 400 cities in some 100 countries.
-While they declined to give figures, Soong said the customer numbers have doubled over the corresponding eight months with Indonesia and Philippines its largest markets.
+When TechCrunch spoke to the company last year, it said it had served 10,000 customers and worked with more than 2,000 photographers across over 400 cities in some 100 countries.
+While they declined to give figures, Soong said the customer numbers have doubled over the corresponding eight months, with Indonesia and the Philippines its largest markets.
 Beyond consumers, Sweet Escape has begun to tap the corporate market, giving companies a platform to secure photo shoots.

 Indeed, calling Sweet Escape a photo site for travelers is underselling its direction.
 As well as catering to corporate customers, it works closely with photographers to help them increase their business.

-Aside from driving customers, that also covers photo editing which Sweet Escape takes care of.
+Aside from driving customers, that also covers photo editing, which Sweet Escape takes care of.
 In particular, it is working to automate much of the basic editorial process to enable its human editor to focus on tasks that require skill and expertise.

 “Editing hundreds or thousands of images per day can be monotonous,” Etienne said.

-The aim is for tech to automate 80-90 percent of editing, which is mostly touch-ups, with areas like color enhancement left to the human editing team.
+The aim is for tech to automate 80-90% of editing, which is mostly touch-ups, with areas like color enhancement left to the human editing team.

 The efficient approach is also designed to increase turnaround time, meaning customers get photos as quickly as possible, leaving photographers with satisfied reviews and more time to focus on actually taking photos.
 Beyond that, Sweet Escape also wants to provide the tools and expertise that will enable photographers to develop their ability and experience in new areas.